VadimIshkarin/images-gallery/README.md

 ## Overview

-This is the React and Python Flask full stack app.
+This is the React and Python Flask single-page full stack application that retrieves photos using Flask API.
 It consists of the frontend and backend parts.
 The frontend is built using JavaScript React.
 The backend API is built using Python Flask.
 It allows users to search for images, saving images and deleting them.
+In order to start ENTER any search term in the input field.

-## Technical Features:
+## Technical steps:

-- It is a single-page application (SPA)
+- Initialized a React app using create-react-app
-- Used useEffect and useState React hooks
+- Created React components, used useEffect, useState React hooks
 - Used React props and state
+- Made API request to the Unsplash API
-- Created a Python virtual environment using pipenv
+- Created a Python virtual environment for API application using pipenv
-- Used Flask routes
+- Installed Python Flask, dotenv and requests, created Flask routes and basic Flask web server
-- Made external API calls from the Flask App
+- Retrieved random image in the own API from the Unsplash API
+- Tested Unsplash API endpoint with Postman
+- Changed frontend app to use Flask API instead of Unsplash API and enabled CORS (Flask CORS)
+- Tested Flask API endpoint with Postman

 ## Dependencies: